AndriiHeonia/pixfinder/README.md

             <td>distance</td>
             <td>Number</td>
             <td>10</td>
             <td>Distance between objects (in pixels).
 During image analysis Pixfinder detects all pixels according to specified colors and then splits them to several objects by distance.
-If distance between two pixels lesser then this option then objects will be represented as one.</td>
+If distance between two pixels lesser then this option then the pixels belong to the same object.</td>
         </tr>
         <tr>
             <td>fill</td>